markostanimirovic/ngrx-signal-store-playground/README.md

 #### DI Config

-In the previous examples, we saw the default behavior - `signalStore` returns a class/token that can be further provided and injected where needed.
+In the previous examples, we saw the default behavior - `signalStore` returns a class/token that can be further provided where needed.
 However, we can also provide a SignalStore at the root level by using the `{ providedIn: 'root' }` config:

 ```ts
 import { signalStore, withState } from '@ngrx/signals';